-DO NOT OPERATE A DIESEL ENGINE WHERE THERE ARE OR CAN BE COMBUSTIBLE VAPORS.
-The vapors can be sucked through the air intake system and cause engine acceleration and overspeeding that can result in a fire, an explosion, and extensive property damage.
-Numerous safety devices are available, such as air intake shutoff devices, to minimize the risk of overspeeding where an engine, due to its application, might operate in a combustible environment, such as due to a fuel spill or gas leak.
-Remember, Cummins has no way of knowing the use you have for your engine.
-THE EQUIPMENT OWNER AND OPERATOR ARE RESPONSIBLE FOR SAFE OPERATION HOSTILE ENVIRONMENT.
-CONSULT YOUR CUMMINS AUTHORIZED REPAIR LOCATION FOR FURTHER INFORMATION.
+Do not operate a diesel engine where there are or can BE COMBUSTIBLE vapors.
+These vapors can be sucked through the air intake system and cause engine acceleration and over speeding that can result in a fire, an explosion, and extensive property damage.
+Numerous safety devices are available, such as air intake shutoff devices, to minimize the risk of over speeding where an engine, due to its application, is operating in a combustible environment, such as due to a fuel spill or gas leak.
+Remember, Cummins Inc. has no way of knowing the use you have for your engine.
+The equipment owner and operator ARE responsible for safe operation in a hostile environment.
+Consult A Cummins® Authorized Repair Location for further information.